mrwan-tarek/terraform-jenkins-web-app/README.md

      Enter your Access Key ID, Secret Access Key, default region, and output format when prompted.

   3. **Set the AWS Profile in Jenkins**:
-     Ensure Jenkins is configured to use the AWS profile by setting the profile name in the environment variables or using Jenkins credentials management.
+     Ensure Jenkins is configured to use the AWS profile by setting the profile name in the environment variables.

 ### Configuration